rkaiser0324/CakePress/README.md

 ## Server Configuration

-Set up your webserver(s) as follows (assumes the WordPress server lives at `http://wordpressserver`):
+The following assumes the WordPress installation lives at `http://wordpressserver`:

 ### Apache with mod_php